Oregon State University: The 1800s

 The university's roots date to 1856, when it was founded as a primary and preparatory community school known as Corvallis Academy.
-The school's first teacher and principal was John Wesley Johnson, a famous figure in Oregon higher education.
-Johnson received his secondary education in Corvallis and his undergraduate from Pacific University before working at the new academy.
+Corvallis area Freemasons played a leading role in developing the academy.
+Several of the university's largest buildings are named after these founders today.
+The early academy is recognized as the first to offer a postsecondary public education in the Oregon Territory.
+The first administrator and teacher was John Wesley Johnson, a famous figure in Oregon higher education.
+Johnson received his secondary education in Corvallis and his undergraduate from Pacific University before managing the new academy.
 He later attended Yale University and became an instrumental figure in the development and administration of several other early Oregon colleges.
-Within a decade of its inception, college-level coursework was added to the academy's curriculum, making it the first public college in the region and a magnet for Oregon's young adults seeking a profession.
-The university has had 11 names since opening, eight of them during the 1800s.
-Like many of today's land-grant colleges and universities, name changes were common during this period and helped schools better align themselves with some of the largest available grants in agricultural research.
+Between 1860 and 1868, the Southern Methodist Church took ownership and ran the academy privately.